 This is a classic cheesecake made with sour cream and cream cheese.
 It has a very nice texture and not too sweet taste.
 The topping is the “real deal” which makes this dessert unique.
 Caramel is so good with salt and it is really like the cherry of the cake in this case.
 The final touch are the chocolate cookies on the bottom: don’t miss that wonderful cocoa addition.

-How do you make salted caramel from scratch
+How do you make the topping from scratch

 - This is a classic baked cheesecake so the best is if you bake it in a water bath at a not too high temperature.
 If you are in a rush, you can bake the cake without water bath, just need to be careful not to overbake it as its texture might become dry.